 WhatsMySerp is a free Chrome extension that helps you get more data about what you’re searching on Google, including search volume and cost per click.
 Tabs for “People also searched for” and “Related Keywords” will also be displayed with respective CPC and volume metrics.
 This keyword search tool was created to replace the other well-liked options, such as Keywords Everywhere, which have now chosen to charge for their services.
 The same valuable data is again available for 0$ with WhatsMySerp.Check out WhatsMySerp

 Why using an alternative to Keywords Everywhere makes sense

 When the Keyword Everywhere tool became paid I personally started looking for the best alternative free tool.
 I made this post after the complete research of all the free tools that I mentioned above.

-I would suggest you installing the SEOStack Keyword extension before using those 7 free keyword tools.
+I would suggest you install the WhatsMySERP using those free keyword tools.
 This chrome extension is the closest Keywords Everywhere alternative that is also free.
 The chrome extension will show the searches of the keywords right beside Google search, just like Keywords Everywhere used to do.